Edwin Johnson QC

 Edwin appears regularly in Courts and Tribunals at all levels.
 His most recent success at the highest level has come in the Supreme Court in Hosebay.
 This followed consecutive successes in four House of Lords cases Shalson, Boss Holdings, 26 Cadogan Square and Atlantic Telecasters.
 With these five victories Edwin has never lost a case at the highest level.

-Recent cases demonstrating Edwin’s experience include:
+Cases demonstrating Edwin’s experience include:

 - Kutchukian v Free Grammar School of John Lyon EWCA Civ 90 (construction of the break provisions in Section 61 of the Leasehold Reform, Housing and Urban Development Act 1993)